confluentinc/ksql/design-proposals/klip-19-materialize-views.md

 * Either `CREATE STREAM AS SELECT` will be removed, or maintained as creating a mutable derived stream.
     * `INSERT`s into the stream will be supported.
     * `PARTITIONS` and `REPLICAS` supported in `WITH` clause to control customisation of the sink topic.

-For those worried about the excessive typing required for `MATERIALIZED STREAM VIEW`, we could add a shorthand `CREATE MSV` etc.

 ## Design